Eagle Eye’s Hunter Ranger True Archery Build(PVE) MOD 14

 Now to get into the powers and rotation:

-At-wills: aimed shot and electric shot no possible reason to use anything else. aimed shot is a powerful single target and an electric shot is reliable and quick aoe hits and deals a fair amount of dps despite its appearance.
+At-wills: aimed shot and electric shot no possible reason to use anything else. aimed shot is a powerful and fast casting single target and an electric shot is reliable and quick aoe hits and deals a fair amount of dps despite its appearance.

 Rain of Arrows, Split the sky, Cordon of arrows for AoE.
 Melee form primary use is throw caution for the 15% dmg buff worth the risk, and plant growth is just purely amazing.